Introducing the Dashboard

 The Dashboard will also show the plan’s results in the charts at the top of the screen.

 The charts section of the Dashboard will be blank initially, at least until you begin entering your client’s incomes, assets, debts, and expenses into the plan.
-Once you begin entering this information, the charts will show the plan’s results as you build it.

 The Cash Flow chart, the chart shown initially on the Dashboard once you’ve entered earnings or other incomes, consists of blue bars with each bar representing a future year in the plan.
 These blue bars represent incomings.